 2.1.
-Read the text and fill in the gaps with the phrases from the text.
+Read the text and fill in the gaps (1-15) with the phrases from the text (a-q).
 Two of them are extra.

-Caged
+CAGED

+by L.E.
+Reeve

 Purcell was a small, fussy man; red cheeks and a tight melon-like stomach.
 Large glasses so magnified his eyes as to give him the appearance of a wise and kind owl.

 1 He sold cats and dogs and monkeys; he dealt in fish food and bird seed, prescribed remedies for ailing canaries, on his shelves there were long rows of cages.
 He considered himself something of a professional man.

 There was a constant stir of life in his shop.
-The customers who came in said: "Aren't they cute'!
+The customers who came in said:

+"Aren't they cute'!
 Look at that little monkey!
 They're sweet."

 And Mr. Purcell himself would smile and rub his hands and nod his head.

-Each morning,2, it was the proprietor's custom to perch on a high stool, behind the counter, unfold his morning paper, and digest the day's news.
+Each morning, 2, it was the proprietor's custom to perch on a high stool, behind the counter, unfold his morning paper, and digest the day's news.

 It was a raw, wintry day.
 Wind gusted against the high, plate glass windows.
 Having completed his usual tasks, Mr. Purcell again mounted the high stool and unfolded his morning paper.
-He adjusted his glasses,3, There was a bell over the door4 This morning, however, for the first time Mr. Purcell could recall, it failed to ring.
-Simply he glanced up, and there was the stranger, standing just inside the door,5 The storekeeper slid off his stool.
-From the first instant he knew instinctively, that the man hated him; but out of habit he rubbed his hands, smiled and nodded
+He adjusted his glasses, 3,

+There was a bell over the door $4$.
+This morning, however, for the first time Mr. Purcell could recall, it failed to ring.
+Simply he glanced up, and there was the stranger, standing just inside the door, $5$.

+The storekeeper slid off his stool.
+From the first instant he knew instinctively, that the man hated him; but out of habit he rubbed his hands, smiled and nodded.

+"Good morning," he beamed.
+6